Our presses offer a lifetime warranty (to original owner). That’s the kind of quality we stand behind.

 Surprisingly little.
 The truth is you can get all the equipment you need to start out with for $300-$500.
 If you do much shooting at all, this amount can be saved in your first year alone.

-Most any except rimfire type, like .22’s .
-Most brass cases can be reloaded 5 to 20 times, depending upon the cartridge and powder charge.
-Besides the standard cartridge, RCBS has the tooling to make over 3,100 custom reloading dies, so there’s no limit to what can be handloaded.
+Most any except rimfire type, like .22 Long Rifle.
+Most brass cases can be reloaded 5-20 times, depending upon the cartridge and powder charge.
+Besides the standard cartridge, the handloader can find dies to load almost every cartridge ever made.
+So there is no limit to what can be handloaded.

 From print publications to manufacturer websites and online social community sites, the modern reloader has more options at their fingertips then ever before.
 Make sure to read handbooks, manuals and guidelines from reputable sources.
 Talk to experienced reloaders.
 Write or call suppliers of components if you have questions or are in doubt.
 Always remember that to become or continue to be a safe reloader, you must be careful at all times.